aaronwolen/pandoc-letter/README.md

 Is protected by **copyright**.
 You can derive it from the [original](https://github.com/aaronwolen/pandoc-letter) repository we forked from, but if you copy our company graphics we'll not be happy.

 Anyway, feel free to open an issue or ask us at [info@fermiumlabs.com](mailto:info@fermiumlabs.com)

+## Todo

+* Use gulp to parse every document in the local directory with a frontmatter
+* Use gulp to select the pandoc latex template from the frontmatter